On Binary Formation from Three Initially Unbound Bodies: 3BBF in the Point Mass Limit

 \subsection{Unequal Point Masses}

-We now conduct the first numerical investigation of 3BBF in the case of unequal point masses.
+We now report our findings on the first investigation of 3BBF for the case of unequal point masses. \dva{Just as in our equal-mass investigation, each body has an initial velocity randomly drawn from a single shared Maxwellian velocity distribution, with position and velocity unit vectors assigned according to our algorithm (see Section~\ref{sec:IC_Alg}).
+In total, this dataset contains exactly $2.1\times10^{10}$ simulations, or $10^9$ scatterings per mass ratio combination.}

 Figure~\ref{fig:sigvseta_q} summarizes our results.
 The top row is the 3BBF probability, $P_{\rm ij}$, as a function of mass ratio, $q_{\rm i}$.
-We explore the unequal-mass 3UB parameter space by transforming masses as: ${(m_0,m_1,m_2)\rightarrow(q_0, q_1,q_2)}$ with ${q_{\rm i}=m_{\rm i}/m_0}$, ${{q_2 \leq q_1 \leq q_0}}$ and fixing $q_0=1$.
+We explore the unequal-mass 3UB parameter space by transforming masses as: ${(m_0,m_1,m_2)\rightarrow(q_0, q_1, q_2)}$ with ${q_{\rm i}=m_{\rm i}/m_0}$, ${{q_2 \leq q_1 \leq q_0}}$, and fixing $q_0=1$.
 Colors denote the minimum hardness ($a_{\rm ij}/a_{\rm fs,ij}<x$) of the binaries considered in each SMA bin while shapes separate binaries by the mass pairing $\{i,j\}$.
-The dimensionless impact parameter is fixed to $\chi_1=10$ for all experiments as we find that it balances resolution, efficiency, and accuracy throughout the entire parameter space (see Section~\ref{sec:equalpointmasses}.
+The dimensionless impact parameter is fixed to $\chi_1=10$ for all experiments as we find that it balances resolution, efficiency, and accuracy throughout the entire parameter space (see Section~\ref{sec:equalpointmasses}).

 A key assumption of 3BBF prescriptions in star cluster modeling codes such as \texttt{CMC} \citep[e.g.,][]{Morscher_2013,Morscher_2015} is that the two most massive bodies $(q_0, q_1)$ in a 3UB encounter are the most likely to pair into a binary.
 Our findings unambiguously reject this assumption.
 Including binaries of any size, it is instead the two least massive bodies $(q_1, q_2)$ which are the most likely to pair.
 The most plus least massive bodies $(q_0, q_2)$ are the second most likely to pair generally, but the most likely in the hard binary limit.
 The pairing of $(q_0, q_1)$ is the least likely 3BBF end-state independent of hardness, becoming orders-of-magnitude less likely as $q_2$ approaches the test particle limit.
-Naively, the tidal effect experienced between two bodies within the gravitational field of a third scales as $\left(\frac{m_{\rm k}} {m_{\rm i} + m_{\rm j}}\right)^{1/3}$, where $m_{\rm k}$ is the mass of the perturbing body.
-So it is significantly easier for a more massive particle to perturb two low mass bodies than for a low mass body to perturb two high mass bodies.
-Stated differently, it is easier to change the energy/momentum of a less-massive body (less inertia), making it easier to extract two-body energy if the leftover single is more massive.